-An EU-funded Marie Skłodowska-Curie Early-Stage Researcher (ESR) position is available for study towards a PhD in resilience of human interactions with new landscapes, in the Geography Department of Durham University, Durham, UK, with co-supervision in the Department of Archaeology.
+An EU-funded Marie Skłodowska-Curie Early-Stage Researcher (ESR) position is available for study towards a PhD in geomorphic processes in fluvial systems, in the Geography Department of Durham University, Durham, UK.

 This is a full-time position (35 hours per week), fixed-term for 36 months, with a start date of 1st June 2020 and will require the successful candidate to register for the study for a PhD (NB applicants must NOT already have a PhD).